 The removal of wisdom teeth, also known as the 3rd molar, is a common procedure but is also necessary if the molar impacts or damages your neighbouring teeth.
 The wisdom tooth grows at the back of the gums and is usually the last tooth to come through.

 The lack of space in the jaw will likely mean the wisdom cannot erupt properly.
 This can cause your neighbouring teeth to push into an awkward or misaligned position.
 When this happens, the wisdom tooth is causing an impact.
 The symptoms of a wisdom tooth include experiencing sensitivity, infection and other dental problems.
 This means extraction treatment will be required to preserve the health of your mouth.
-Are you showing signs of a wisdom tooth?
-Find out here.

 Removing The Molar – What To Expect